GIS and Maps

 What is ArcGIS?

 ArcGIS is a powerful desktop mapping software that enables users to analyze geospatial data and create their own custom designed maps.
-A popular use of ArcGIS has been to map the wide variety of demographic information available from the decennial census.
-Users can supply their own data or use the many datasets available from the GIS & Data Services - see Data Sources tab above.
+A popular use of ArcGIS is to map the wide variety of demographic information available from the decennial census.
+Users can also supply their own data or use the many datasets available from the library and on via this guide - see Popular Data Sources tab.

 Services We Offer

-- Software: GIS & Data Services offers Johns Hopkins University faculty, students and staff the opportunity to load a copy of the ArcGIS software for their use in teaching, research, or course work.
+- Software: Johns Hopkins University students, faculty and staff are eligible to load a copy of the ArcGIS software for use in teaching, research or course work.
 See Software Access tab above for more information.

-- Training: GIS & Data Services offers beginning and intermediate training along with tailored workshops to fit your needs.
+- Training: GIS staff members offer beginning and intermediate training along with tailored workshops to fit your needs.
 Customized class lectures can also be developed for faculty who use GIS in their teaching.
 See the ArcGIS Training tab or contact us at our group e-mail GISandData@jhu.edu.

 - Consultation: To schedule individual and group consultations Johns Hopkins students, faculty and staff should contact our group e-mail GISandData@jhu.edu, one of the following staff members Bonni Wittstadt, Keith Kaneda, Jim Gillispie or give us a call at 410-516-8360.